ECB's Demetriades calls for unified bank deposit insurance

 Germany, Europe largest economy, has a different view and is keen to retain primary oversight for its regional savings and cooperative banks, fearing that German savings deposits could be used to fund European bank rescues.

-European Commission President Jose Manuel Barroso told Frankfurter Allgemeine Sonntagszeitung newspaper over the weekend that German fears over centralising banking supervision in Europe are exaggerated.
+European Commission President Jose Manuel Barroso told Frankfurter Allgemeine Sonntagszeitung newspaper over the weekend that German fears over centralizing banking supervision in Europe are exaggerated.

-Demetriades suggested setting up a euro area wide deposit protection agency to make the scheme work.
-(Reporting By Eva Kuehnen.
-Editing by Jeremy Gaunt.)